🍃 Taroko Gorge Day Trip: My Honest Review & Tips

 Taroko Gorge

-Visiting Taroko Gorge ranks as my #4 thing to do in Taiwan.
-Here’s how it compares to other experiences on my trip:
+A day trip to Taroko Gorge ranks as the #4 experience I had in Taiwan.
+Here’s how it compares to other things I did on my trip:

 My Taiwan itinerary features the above experiences.